-- 8 Slide the drive into the bay until it clicks into place. - 9 Connect the data cable to the connector labeled "FLOPPY" on the system board (see "System Board Components" on page 63). - 10 Replace the CD/DVD drive. - 11 Check all cable connections, and fold cables out of the way to provide airflow for the fan and cooling vents. - 12 Replace the computer cover (see "Replacing the Computer Cover" on page 90). - NOTICE: To connect a network cable, first plug the cable into the network port or device, and then plug it into the computer. - 13 Connect your computer and devices to electrical outlets, and then turn them on.
+- 2 data cable - 6 If you are installing a new floppy drive rather than replacing a drive, remove the appropriate drive-panel insert (see "Removing the Drive-Panel Insert" on page 84). - 7 Check all cable connections, and fold cables out of the way to avoid blocking airflow between the fan and cooling vents. - 8 Replace the drive panel (see "Replacing the Drive Panel" on page 85). - 9 Replace the computer cover (see "Replacing the Computer Cover" on page 106). - NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer. - 10 Connect your computer and devices to their electrical outlets, and turn them on.
+See the documentation that came with the drive for instructions on installing any software required for drive operation. - 11 Enter system setup (see "System Setup" on page 113) and select the appropriate Diskette Drive option. - 12 Verify that your computer works correctly by running the Dell Diagnostics (see "Dell Diagnostics" on page 50).